-The Depot Young Programmers are a group of young adults, aged 16-19, who put on regular screenings at the award-winning Depot cinema.
+Depot Kino Collective is a group of young adults who put on regular monthly screenings.
 Our aim is to help bring a wider range of audiences into the cinema and explore a new world of cinema they may not have been aware of.

 We are active on social media including Instagram, Facebook, Letterboxd and Twitter, posting all the information you need about upcoming events and screenings.
-As we start our second year of this exciting project we invite you to look out for our future events and join us in this experience.